Why Does Vinegar Clean?

 Can-You-Use-Vinegar-to-Clean-the-Kitchen

 You can use vinegar to clean the kitchen.
-You can even use this solution to clean appliances like coffee makers, microwaves, and ovens.
+Use this solution to clean appliances like coffee makers, microwaves, and ovens.
 This magical cleaning solution is praised for its ability to dissolve dirt, bacteria, mineral deposits, and the like.

 From removing limescale to descaling kettles and its anti-bacterial, vinegar is a brilliant cleaning agent for the kitchen.
 Not to mention it is a great money-saving alternative.